It began with 10 actors and a bucket of black paint.

 Along the way, he got married to fellow theater maven Kimberly and had three daughters.
 Over the years, Shotgun grew from a bare bones troupe to a major theatrical player.
 In 2004, the company moved to the Ashby Stage, a hip 120-seat venue converted from a church.
 It's a hectic, 24/7 gig that requires Dooley to pivot from artist to producer to administrator on a daily basis.

-"My work feeds me," he said.
+"My work feeds me," he says.
 "I'm at my most joyful when I'm connecting to other people, whether it's making pancakes with my girls or rehearsing with the actors on stage."

 Certainly Dooley's vision still has its edge.
 The company thrives on breaking new ground.
 In 2007, Shotgun became the first solar-powered theater in the nation.
 He has also held the line on ticket prices.

-"My mandate is to make theater accessible," he said.
+"My mandate is to make theater accessible," he says simply.
 "My rule of thumb is if 20-something me couldn't afford it, then it costs too much."

 Few theaters attack new work with as much fire as Shotgun.
 Over the years the troupe has electrified critics and audiences alike with hits such as Mark Jackson's "Death of Meyerhold," Liz Duffy Adams' "Dog Act," Jason Craig and Dave Malloy's "Beowulf" and Linda McLean's "Strangers, Babies."